Botanical Ingredient

 Traditional Uses

-- Anti-inflammatory herb in traditional practice
+- Traditionally valued in herbal practice

 Key Properties